 - 3 days without water

 Note that this is not a guarantee.
 Take shelter, for instance.
 If you fall into and stay in a large body of really cold water, it is highly unlikely you will last three hours.
 On the other hand, being dry, on land, in nice weather, you might last considerably longer than three hours.
-No, this is a guide for survival priority thinking.
+No, this is a guide for survival priority thinking towards various learning paths where experience is different from learning on a book.
 You want to survive for a period of time; what skills and equipment will help you to do so?